Baza-Foundation/Baza-Fondo-Wallet/README.md

 ```
 # assuming you're building it on GNU/Linux
-# first, download baza-service binary for each platform
+# first, download the binaries for each platform
 # from Baz Token official repo
 # https://gitlab.ekata.io/baza-foundation/baz-token/releases
-# extract the baza-service executable somewhere
+# extract the baza-service and bazad executables somewhere

 # clone the repo
 $ git clone https://gitlab.ekata.io/baza-foundation/baza-fondo-wallet.git